Usage

 -x Enable SNMP subagent.
 With this option, lldpd will enable an

-formation about local system and remote systems through SNMP.
+information about the local system and remote systems through

 -X socket